French Rite: Modern Revival and Development (1938-Present)

+The French Rite remains the predominant form of Masonry within the GODF and French Freemasonry as a whole, in the GODF is it practiced by over 900 lodges and around 45,000 Masons, the rite is also practiced as a Major Rite in most French obediences.
+It has expanded beyond France's borders it is the dominant rite in Belgium, Luxembourg, and is practiced in South and North America, Southern and Central Europe, and Africa, demonstrating its continued vitality and adaptability to different cultural contexts.

-In Adogmatic Freemasonry
+In Liberal Freemasonry

 After the 1877 Great Schism, the Grand College of Rites of the Grand Orient de France decided on a new reform.
 This took place in 1879 and removed from the French Rite any formulas with religious connotations (such as the reference to the Grand Architect of the Universe and the duties towards God).
 An 1886 commission headed by Louis Aimable concluded an adogmatic form of the rite, giving it a hint of positivism — after this date the rite is known as the "Aimable French Rite".
 It underwent less important reforms in 1907, and then remained unchanged until 1938.
 In that year Arthur Groussier (Grand Master of the Grand Orient de France) began a new reform initiative in an attempt to return the rite to its roots after the sum of additions and suppressions which had rendered it hard-to-understand and soulless.
 The definitive version — known as the "Groussier French Rite" — was completed in 1955 under the authority of Paul Chevalier.

 In the 1960s and 70s, several masons such as René Guilly sought the original essence of the French Rite and made a new attempt to reanimate its initiatory and symbolic character.
 René Guilly was the prime force behind the creation of a chapter of the Traditional French Rite, a chapter which still exists today within the National French Lodge.
 In 1974, another chapter was formed in Paris on the instigation of a member of the Traditional and Symbolic Grand Lodge of the Opéra.
 Through its offshoots, the latter led to the creation of a sovereign college of the Traditional French Rite, within a multi-jurisdiction framework.

-In Regular Freemasonry

-Other masons' research led them to Brazil and it was the Supreme Council of the Modern Rite for Brazil which finally accorded them a patent to establish a French Grand Chapter in 1989.
-This was a rebirth of the "Re-established Modern French Rite" after 150 years' absence, under the name "Traditional French Rite" and purging all later or external additions, modifications and influences.
-This makes it the closest rite to that practiced in France in the second half of the 18th century.
-In the words of Roger Girard, "the specificity of the French Rite is exactly what no other rite has".

-Practice
+Structure and Degrees

+Overview

+The French Rite consists of a complete system of three degrees plus four orders, seven total, called a organized in two distinct categories: the three "blue" or craft degrees worked in symbolic lodges, and four additional philosophical degrees known as the Orders of Wisdom (Ordres de Sagesse) worked in chapters.
+This structure was formally established between 1784 and 1786 when the Grand Orient de France (GODF) codified the rituals and established the Grand Chapitre Général.